 Finally, remember to look for drones with the features you’re specifically keen on, and no more.
 Opting for a drone which boasts features you don’t need and won’t use, will mean you’ll spend more on a drone which will weigh more and won’t perform in the way you want it to.

 Want to know more, a lot more?
-Check out our separate How to Buy a Drone guide.
+Check out our separate guide to how to buy a drone.

 The best camera drones in order of preference

-The Mavic Mini is available in two packages: the basic bundle – hand controller, flight battery, charger, spare props, 32GB Micro SD card and a bunch of different phone cables – and the Fly More Combo, which also comes with a fabulous herringbone carry case, four batteries, a charger for charging four batteries at once and propellor guards for indoor flight.
+The Mini 2 is available in two packages: the basic bundle – hand controller, flight battery, charger, spare props and a bunch of different phone cables – and the Fly More Combo, which also comes with a fabulous shoulder bag with internal pouch, three batteries, a charger for charging all three batteries at once and three sets of spare props.

 If you’ve always hankered after a top-quality camera drone but didn’t fancy the idea of splashing out a fortune, then this is the model for you.
-It’s remarkably stable and reliable in flight, a doddle to control and it shoots ravishingly good cinematic footage to boot.
+With its improved wind resistance, better video transmission, slightly longer flight time and improved camera, this is quite simply the finest, littlest drone in the skies right now.

-- Read our full DJI Mavic Mini review
+- Read our DJI Mavic Mini review for our take on the (very similar) previous iteration

-The outgoing DJI Mavic Air is still a true pocket rocket that excels in every department – it also won Best Drone at the T3 Awards 2019 – but can the Chinese drone behemoth’s successor compete for airspace?
+The outgoing DJI Mavic Air is still a true pocket rocket that excels in every department, but can the Chinese drone behemoth’s successor compete for airspace?

 Against all expectations, the new Mavic Air 2 is actually closer in size to its bigger brethren –Mavic 2 Pro and Zoom – than it is to its predecessor, and a little heavier.
 It’s not as pretty either, which of course isn’t a problem once it’s in the air.
 What might be an issue for some is that it is only a few centimetres shorter than the Mavic 2 and much bigger than the Mavic Mini and therefore not quite as portable.
 Believe us, size is a key consideration with drones and often a deciding factor when it comes to a choice between taking the drone or leaving it at home.